roman-milk/roman-milk.github.io/frank-and.md

  "Oh fuck!
 Oh Jesus!
 You did it!
 You fucking did it!
 It fucking hurts.
 Stop the bleeding man; stop the fucking bleeding."

  "Forget that toe Travon; it is gone and it isn't coming back."
-Report_Story #4